DayaneCordeiro/DayaneCordeiro/README.md

 ###

-<p align="left">👩🏻‍💻 My name is Dayane and I'm a backend, from Minas Gerais.<br>📖 I'm currently getting a bachelor's degree in Computer Engeneering on PUC Minas.</p>
+<p align="left">👩🏻‍💻 My name is Dayane and I'm a backend developer, from Minas Gerais.<br>📖 I'm currently getting a bachelor's degree in Computer Engeneering on PUC Minas.</p>

 ###